Energy Extraction From the Kerr-Bertotti-Robinson Black Hole via Magnetic Reconnection under Circular Plasma and

 \section{Introdution}

-Black holes are the most fascinating objects in the universe.
+Black holes are one of the most mysterious celestial objects in the universe.
 Since the detection of gravitational waves by Laser Interferometer Gravitational-wave Observatory (LIGO) \cite{41} and the imaging of the black hole shadow by the Event Horizon Telescope (EHT) \cite{42}, physicists have gained a deeper understanding of black holes.
 Previous research has demonstrated that matter surrounding a black hole significantly influences the trajectories of particles and the appearance of its shadow image.
 This is particularly evident in the EHT's published analyses of polarized imaging around the supermassive black hole M87* \cite{43} and the polarized imaging of the Galactic center black hole Sagittarius A* \cite{44}, which confirmed the presence of magnetic fields around these black holes.
 Therefore, studying the properties of magnetized black holes is important both theoretically and astronomically.
 Currently, numerous studies have explored the physical properties of black holes immersed in magnetic fields.
-Most of these build upon the Schwarzschild-Melvin black hole solution, which has subsequently been generalized to include rotation, electric charge, and other parameters \cite{14,15,16,17,18,19,20,21,22,23,7,8,9,11}.
+Most of these build upon the Schwarzschild-Melvin black hole solution, which has subsequently been generalized to include rotation, electric charge, and other parameters \cite{14,15,16,17,18,19,20,21,22,23,7,8,9,11,Barrientos:2024pkt}.
 However, these spacetimes have some drawbacks.
 For instance, the magnetic field decreases far away from the black hole, the geodesics cannot escape to infinity \cite{1}, and the algebraic type of the spacetime is $I$ \cite{23}.
 Recently, a new class of exact black hole solutions immersed in a magnetic field has been discovered \cite{1}.
 This black hole is referred to as the Kerr-Bertotti-Robinson black hole.
 Crucially, test particles can, in principle, escape to spatial infinity within this spacetime, and its algebraic type is $D$ \cite{1}.
+Type $D$ spacetimes often possess additional symmetries (Killing vector), which typically allow for the separation of variables in null geodesic equations.
+This significantly simplifies both the precise analytical and numerical studies of particle orbits.
+In contrast, type I spacetimes generally lack such symmetries, resulting in the inability to separate variables in the geodesic equations.
 Many properties of this new black hole remain unclear.
 This paper aims to explore how energy can be extracted from this black hole via magnetic reconnection in the circular orbit region and plunging region.